Jahia/jaxrs-osgi-extender/README.md

 Required dependent bundles are org.glassfish.jersey.bundles:jaxrs-ri:2.6 and its dependencies.
 See pom.xml for more details, they are marked as runtime dependencies.

+## Moved to Jahia Core

+This module was moved to jahia-core: https://github.com/Jahia/jahia/tree/master/bundles/jaxrs-osgi-extender, this was handled in BACKLOG-15867 (April 2021).

 ## Open-Source

 This is an Open-Source module, you can find more details about Open-Source @ Jahia [in this repository](https://github.com/Jahia/open-source).